lcdb/lcdb-wf/docs/decisions.rst

 **References should support multiple workflows (ChIP-seq, RNA-seq, etc)**

-- This implies that the means the references dir should be in the ``workflows`` directory or above.
-- For example, this may mean a STAR index for RNA-seq, a bowtie2 index for rRNA contamination, and another bowtie2 index for ChIP-seq.

 **References should support different organisms in different workflows.
 There should be only one organism per workflow though.**

 - For example, ``workflows/mouse-rnaseq`` and ``workflows/human-rnaseq`` should
   be supported in the same project.

 **References should be re-created for each project.**